 Use the Automation Server > Schedules feature to define simple, repeating schedules.
 You can either select a specific time on certain days of the week (eg: 'On weekends at 9 PM'), or a repeating interval (eg: 'ever 5 minutes').
+There is also a toggle to allow the action to be run automatiically when your server starts as well as on its regular schedule.
 Please note that interval-based schedules require the Server Extended package.

 You can manage these server schedules from any device linked to your account.
 If you disable or remove a schedule, all future executions are immediately cancelled.

 - At a specific time on certain days.
 E.g. at 9am every week day.